 STEP 1 EXPANDING SUM FORMULA (Cumulative Sum)

-We have our original data: ‘State‘ and ‘Population‘.
-We add this simple formula in cell C6 =B6+C5 alongside all of our data.
+Our original data: ‘State‘ and ‘Population‘.
+Add this formula in cell C6 =B6+C5 alongside the data.

 STEP 2 CREATE RANDOM NUMBERS